Employee rights in the UK 2022: Everything you need to know

-All of these issues show just how vulnerable employees across industries and contracts can be to exploitation.
-Here’s everything you need to know to make sure you get the treatment and pay you’re entitled to.
+Here’s everything you need to know to make sure you’re up-to-date on the treatment and pay you’re entitled to.

 Am I an employee?